The Mutual Ancestry Of Emperor Trajan & Pliny The Younger

 The work of Sir Ronald Syme; particularly, his paper titled 'Domitius Corbulo' (JRS, 1970-71), helped in discovering this information.

-Pliny The Younger and Emperor Trajan were related to each other through a lady called Vistilia (Sr.) who was born circa 32 BCE.
+Pliny The Younger and Emperor Trajan look to be related to each other through a lady called Vistilia (Sr.) who was born circa 32 BCE.
 She had 6 different husbands and many children by those husbands.
 Her first husband was Glitius (Sr.), and they had a child called had Glitius (Jr.).
-Her second husband was Pomponius Secundus, and they had two children called Q. Pomponius Secundus, and P. Pomponius Secundus (the consul suffect of 44 CE), and he was the grandfather of Pliny The Younger (his mother's father, and father of her brother, Pliny The Elder).
+Her second husband was Pomponius Secundus, and they had two children called Q. Pomponius Secundus, and P. Pomponius Secundus (the consul suffect of 44 CE), and he was the maternal grandfather of Pliny The Younger and father of Pliny the Elder.

 The third marriage of Vistilia Sr. was to Orfitus (Sr.), and they had a child called Orfitus (Jr.).
 Her fourth husband was (Suillius) Rufus, who was the father of P. Suillius Rufus.
 After that, she married her fifth husband Domitius Corbulo (Sr.), who was the father of Cn.
 Domitius Corbulo (consul).
 Cn.
 Domitius Corbulo was the grandfather of Emperor Trajan (note that Cn.
 Domitius Corbulo was married to Cassia Longina, who was a daughter of Emperor Caligula's sister).
 And her last husband (her sixth) was Octavius (Emperor Augustus Caesar), by whom, she had Milonia Caesonia (who married the emperor Caligula in 40 CE).
 So in reality, Vistilia (Sextilia) was the common (or mutual) ancestor of many illustrious Roman families.